 The seminar is our town square.
 Each session features a presentation of recent publications or works in progress that contribute to our joint enterprise, with plenty of room for Q and A. All are welcome.

-Write to Antoinette Aragon for Zoom credentials.
+Write to Allison Wiley for Zoom credentials.

 Session Leads